 Deferred tax liabilities are the amounts of income taxes payable in future periods in respect of taxable temporary differences.
-Similarly, deferred tax assets are the amounts of income taxes incurred due to temporary differences that will result in amounts that are deductible in determining taxable profit (tax loss) of future periods.
 The carrying amount of deferred tax assets is reviewed at each reporting date and reduced to the extent that it is no longer probable that the related tax benefit will be realized.
 The amount of deferred tax provided is based on the expected manner of realization or settlement of the carrying amount of assets and liabilities, using tax rates enacted or substantively enacted on the reporting date.
 The existing tax rate 30% has been taken for the computation of deferred tax for the current year.